MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-design-profiles-using-client.md

 ### Profile extension files

+Customizations made to extension-based profiles are exported to a profile extension file.
+This file includes a `profileextension` object that specifies two types of information, depending on the changes:

+- Properties that specify metadata like, the CaptionML, ProfileDescriptionML, and RoleCenter.
-Page customizations that are made to extension-based profiles are exported to two types of AL files.
-The first file includes a `profileextension` object that specifies which profile has been modified and includes references to the page customization object files.
-The second file type includes a `pagecustomization` object that defines the modification to the page.
-A separate file is created for each customized page.
-For example, if you customized the **Customer** page for the **Business Manager** profile that is provided by the Base Application extension, the zip file would contain two files: **ProfileExtension._BUSINESS MANAGER.al** and **PageCustomization._Customer List_.Configuration2.al**.
-The files will contain code similar to the following code:
+- References to configuration files that define page customizations.

+For example, let's say you changed the description and customized the **Customer** page for the **Business Manager** profile that is provided by the Base Application extension.
+The profile package would then contain the file **ProfileExtension._BUSINESS MANAGER.al**.
+This file will contain code similar to the following code:

 ```
 profileextension BUSINESSMANAGER_1 extends "BUSINESS MANAGER"
 {
+  CaptionML = ENU='Business Manager';
+  Enabled = true;
+  ProfileDescriptionML = ENU='My changed functionality for managers in charge of keeping the business viable by determining product and company direction.';
+  Promoted = false;
+  RoleCenter = 9022;
   Customizations = Configuration3;
 }
 ```

+`Configuration3` is a reference to a page customization file for the **Customer** page.
+For more information, see the next section for

 <!--And:

 ```